z0h1r-LK/ze-rehlds_pack/README.md

-# Re-HLDS Package – 12 Jul 2025
+# Re-HLDS Package – 31 Aug 2025
 - This package has been created for people who wish install [`Zombie Escape Rebuild 1.x`](https://github.com/z0h1r-LK/Zombie_Escape/) servers without the need to consume bandwith on their computers or have a slow upload speed.
+But this script built for Ubuntu or Debian distro-based only.

 # Binaries Version:
 | Binary | Version |